lylhw13/vs_Hugo/content/post/mac/zsh.md

 ```

 # command not found
-modify the ~/.zshrc, then add the new path.
+- modify the ~/.zshrc, then add the new path.
+- source ~/.zshrc